-Buy Van Gogh hand painted reproductions of superb craftsmanship, that mimic every detail of the master’s work.
-Choose from hundreds of canvas.
+Buy Van Gogh’s hand painted reproductions of superb craftsmanship, that mimic every detail of the master’s work.
+Choose from dozens of canvas.

 Van Gogh was famous for his thick and dramatic brush-stroke, expressing all his emotions and giving a sense of movement to his works.
 He often painted from his paint tubes (Impasto) and in the last 70 days before his death, painted a painting a day.
 He painted with a sense of urgency, a willingness to capture the idea, which put him in a state of constant stress.

 Van Gogh painted with worn brushes and painter's knives (a kind of small spatula), which gives the material a prominent place.
 Making a Van Gogh’s reproduction is making a texture painting, and a gestural painting, the use of the knife allows a very dynamic approach of the creation.

 Most artists work the painting "flat", layers after layers, although there can be a multitude of them.
 It is the glaze technique, which consists in adding thin layers of paint until you get the desired effect, by superimposing layers of different colors.

 This is not the case for Van Gogh, who paints with his guts.
 Apart from his youth paintings (when he lived with coal miners), the Van Gogh are colorful and use a lot of material.
 With his brushes and his knives, he cuts in the canvas, not hesitating to mix the tones on the painting’s canvas.